Do Sugar Gliders Eat Meat

 4. Small Vertebrates: Although relatively rare, there have been instances where sugar gliders have been observed hunting and consuming small vertebrates such as lizards and frogs.
 However, this behavior is not as common as their consumption of insects and birds.

-See also Can Sugar Gliders Eat Apples
+See also What Can I Feed My Sugar Glider

 Feeding Meat to Pet Sugar Gliders